-The DECstation 5000 family supports multiscreen configurations for the MX, TX, and HX options.
-A multiscreen configuration, as shown in Figure 4-3, consists of up to three graphics options of the same type, installed in a single DECstation 5000 workstation.
-Presently, you cannot mix options in a multiscreen configuration.
+The DECstation 5000 family supports multiscreen configurations for the MX and HX options.
+A multiscreen configuration, as shown in Figure 4.3, consists of up to two graphics options (via TURBOchannel) of the same type, in addition to the on-board graphics, installed in a single DECstation 5000 workstation.
+Presently, you cannot mix TURBOchannel graphics options in a multiscreen configuration.
 This is a limitation of the Motif software, which could, in principle, change in the future.